paulowe/gcp/week4-questions.md

           Default: read-only access to Storage and Service Management, write access to Stackdriver Logging and Monitoring, read/write access to Service Control

+**Traffic Flow in and out of your VPC**
+Does the Firewall setting (when configuring instance VMs) affect/alter any firewall configurations made at the subnet level?

+Is one type of firewall or two types

+Do they have state/stateless?

-Cloud NAT - The NAT mapping section allows you to choose the subnets to map to the NAT gateway.
+**Communication for Instances without an external IP** Cloud NAT - The NAT mapping section allows you to choose the subnets to map to the NAT gateway.
 You can also manually assign static IP addresses that should be used when performing NAT.
 Do not change the NAT mapping configuration in this lab. **What is NAT mapping?**

 ## Storage